dsc-courses/dsc10-2023-fa/syllabus.md

 ### Lecture

-There are two lecture sections, both of which are held in [Center Hall 109](https://goo.gl/maps/rLdEtkS1mKxufYqL6):
+There are four lecture sections:
+- Section A (Janine): MWF 10-10:50AM in [Mandeville B-210](https://map.concept3d.com/?id=1005#!m/237200)
-- A(00): MWF 12-12:50PM
+- Section B (Janine): MWF 9-9:50AM in [Mandeville B-210](https://map.concept3d.com/?id=1005#!m/237200)
-- B(00): MWF 1-1:50PM
+- Section C (Suraj): MWF 1-1:50PM in [Mandeville B-210](https://map.concept3d.com/?id=1005#!m/237200)
+- Section D (Rod): MWF 8-8:50AM in [Peterson Hall 104](https://map.concept3d.com/?id=1005#!m/237174)

-Lecture is meant to introduce to the main concepts of the course.
+Lecture is meant to introduce you to the main concepts of the course.
 In-person attendance is never required, but is strongly encouraged when possible, as you’ll get the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

-You can attend either lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
+You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
 For the midterm exam, you must attend the lecture section in which you are officially enrolled.

 **Lectures will be podcasted.** Podcast recordings will be [available online](https://podcast.ucsd.edu/) within a few hours.
-We will also link recordings from the B section directly on the course homepage; you can access these by clicking the 🎥 emoji.
+We will also link recordings directly on the course homepage; you can access these by clicking the 🎥 emoji.

 ### Discussion

-There are two discussion sections, both of which are held in [Center Hall 214](https://goo.gl/maps/rLdEtkS1mKxufYqL6):
+There are three discussion sections:
-- A(50): W 2-2:50PM
-- B(50): W 3-3:50PM
+- Section A: Wednesday 3-3:50PM in [Pepper Canyon Hall 109](https://map.concept3d.com/?id=1005#!m/246320)
+- Section B: Wednesday 4-4:50PM in [Pepper Canyon Hall 109](https://map.concept3d.com/?id=1005#!m/246320)
+- Section C: Wednesday 5-5:50PM in [Mandeville B-210](https://map.concept3d.com/?id=1005#!m/237200)

+You must attend the discussion section that corresponds to the lecture section you are enrolled in.
+Students in Section D will be assigned to one of the other sections.
+On the [Welcome Survey](https://forms.gle/X2kMh9HAZ42b3ySZ9), you will be able to let us know of any conflicts with your assigned discussion section, and we will do our best to reassign you to a different section.

 {: .warning }
-**In the Schedule of Classes, this course has both a discussion section (DI) and a lab section (LA).
-We are using the listed lab section for discussion, and we are not using the discussion section listed on WebReg for anything.
-In short, ignore what WebReg says and follow the information above.**
+**In the Schedule of Classes, this course is listed as having both a discussion section (DI) and a lab section (LA), but we will only have one weekly meeting outside of lecture, which we’ll refer to as a discussion section, scheduled at the time listed above.
+You can ignore what you see as DI or LA on WebReg and just use the schedule above instead.**

-You can attend either discussion section, but if space fills up, priority will be given to students officially enrolled in that section.

 Discussion section is focused on exam preparation.
 Students will work through problems from past DSC 10 exams and go over solutions with the TA.
-Attending discussion section and working through practice problems in dicussion gives you direct experience with the types of questions you will see on the midterm and final exam. **Attendance is optional, but students can earn up to 2 percent extra credit on their overall course grade by attending at least 8 discussion sections (0.25% earned for each discussion, up to a maximum of 2%).**
+Attending discussion section and working through practice problems in dicussion gives you direct experience with the types of questions you will see on the midterm and final exam.
+We will also administer four quizzes throughout the quarter during discussion section, so it is important that you be able to attend in-person at your assigned time.

-**Discussions will be podcasted.** Podcast recordings will be [available online](https://podcast.ucsd.edu/) within a few hours.
-We will also link recordings from the B section directly on the course homepage; you can access these by clicking the 🎥 emoji.
+**Discussions will not be podcasted.** The purpose of discussion is to give you hands-on problem-solving experience, so you really need to attend and participate to reap the benefits of discussion section.

 ### Office Hours